 Soil Science Electives

-Students in the Graduate Certificate in Geospatial Information Science program will have access to state-of-the-art online course delivery methods and will participate in unique, interactive experiences throughout the program.
+Students in the Graduate Certificate in GIS program will have access to state-of-the-art online course delivery methods and will participate in unique, interactive experiences throughout the program.
 Our program primarily uses Moodle and Blackboard Collaborate to manage and deliver course content to students via recordings, live online lectures, and interactive forums, in conjunction with more traditional lecture materials, such as PowerPoint presentations and texts.
 Students will learn both synchronously (live interaction at a set time) and asynchronously (flexible timing).